Gravity battery: Large scale

 EnergyVault is designing a LWS system using a tower built from 32-ton concrete blocks, stacked with 120-meter cranes.
 One commercial unit is expected to store 20 MWh of energy, or enough to power 2,000 Swiss homes a day.

 Gravitricity's LWS system in an underground shaft uses an electric winch to lift a 500-to-5000-tonne weight, which when lowered turns the winch motor as a generator.
 The system generates 10 MWh, enough to power 13,000 homes for two hours.
 The weight can also be dropped quickly for a small burst of power.

 Criticism

 Lift weight storage (LWS) is not without criticism.
-In 2011, Tom Murphy calculated the usefulness of gravity battery concepts, like stacking blocks of concrete, and came to the conclusion that gravitational storage is incredibly weak compared to chemical, compressed air, or flywheel techniques.
+In 2011, Tom Murphy calculated the usefulness of gravity battery concepts, like stacking blocks of concrete, and came to the conclusion that gravitational storage is "incredibly weak" compared to chemical, compressed air, or flywheel techniques.
 To get the amount of energy stored in a single AA battery (some 3 Wh), 100 kg (220 lb) would have to be lifted by 10 m (33 ft) to match it.

-China has recently (2023–25) committed to erecting a colossal LWS structure as a significant trial of this type of system.
-With a sizable investment, the Rudong County LWS installation has potential to contribute valuable information by disclosing whether or not the system can approach the proposed 100MW-hour announced as the objective.
+China has recently (2023–25) committed to erecting a colossal lift-weight-storage structure as a significant trial of this type of system.
+With a sizeable investment, the Rudong County LWS installation has potential to contribute valuable information by disclosing whether or not the system can approach the proposed 100MW-hour announced as the objective.
 Whatever the outcome, it may bear on Murphy's criticism.